Find Cheap SR-22 Auto Insurance Quotes in Florida

-If you've been determined to be a high-risk driver in Florida, the state may suspend your license and require you to get SR22 insurance in order to reinstate your driving privileges.
-You might be considered a high-risk driver due to getting in an accident while uninsured, having too many points on your record or another reason.
+If you've been found to be a high-risk driver in Florida, the state may suspend your license and require you to get SR-22 insurance in order to reinstate your driving privileges.
+You might be considered a high-risk driver due to getting in an accident while uninsured or having too many points on your record, among other reasons.

 - $10,000 of bodily injury coverage per person in an accident

 - $20,000 of bodily injury coverage per accident